 That season?
 As if to say it’s passed?
 As of last month, I’ve been in 22 weddings since 2009; 17 of those have been since graduating college in 2010.
 So the question would be better stated, how are you navigating this season?

 Preface: this is not going to be one of those ‘enjoy your singleness’, ‘someday your prince will come’, ‘just be content already’, or ‘become a queen if you want to get a king’ posts.
 There are plenty of those out there, but this is not one of them.

-In 2011 I got my heart broken.
+In 2011 I had my heart broken.
 Within a week (6 days actually) of the breakup, I found myself walking into a Tiffany’s to meet my life long bestie’s soon-to-be fiancé.
 He had flown in from Africa, because he was a missionary of course, and had covertly arranged for me to meet him there to help him pick out an engagement ring for a complete surprise proposal that would go down shortly after.
-Nick Sparks ain’t got nothin’ on this love story.
+Nicholas Sparks ain’t got nothin’ on their love story.

 So this was the first time I was taken under by an internal struggle of this sort:

 Was I happy for my best friend, who I have talked about ‘our future husbands’ with since we were literally 4 years old?
 Duh.

 Was I simultaneously in writhing pain over my own recent heart break, drowning in a sea of comparison (If only I had dated a missionary instead!), whilst trying on flawless, brilliant, princess cut Tiffany’s engagement rings to model them for my bestie’s fiancé?
 Um, yes… to say the very least.